 If you’re looking to enroll your child into education in Russia, here’s a short guide to primary education in Russia.

 Preschools in Russia

 The childcare system

 For families with babies and young children, one of the first considerations upon arriving in Moscow is finding quality childcare and pre-schools.
 Before applying for schools, parents need to find out what government childcare subsidies and daycare funding they are eligible for.
-Read living in Moscow with children to start your research, and also take a look at our nurseries and preschools in Moscow and our Childcare listings to locate the nearest institutions.
+Read living in Russia with children to start your research, and also take a look at our guides to preschools in Russia and childcare in Russia.

 Feeling lost upon arriving?
 Why not turn to women’s clubs and children’s clubs for expats?
 You can also check out for the nearest family support and playgroups in our A-Z listings.
 These groups give you a chance to network with other expat parents, discover more facilities and have fun.

 Choosing an international school

-International schools are often the first option considered by expat parents.
+International schools in Russia are often the first option considered by expat parents.
 Designed to ease the educational transition of a move from one country to another, international schools are a good choice for expat children who are staying temporarily in the host country.
 Qualifications such as the International Baccalaureate are becoming increasingly popular with people who relocate frequently.

 Parents who are sure they will repatriate while their children are of school age need to select an expat school system that allows easy integration of their children into their home-country education system upon return.